H1dd3n00b/KQL-Threat-Hunting-Analytics/Credential Access/Brute Force Exceeding User Failure Threshold.md

         authenticationStepRequirement = tostring(ParsedAuthenticationDetails.[0].authenticationStepRequirement),
         succeeded = tobool(ParsedAuthenticationDetails.[0].succeeded)
     | where authenticationMethod == "Password"
-//    | where authenticationStepRequirement == "Primary authentication"
+//    | where authenticationStepRequirement == "Primary authentication" // Remove the comment from this line in case it applies to your environment
     | evaluate ipv4_lookup(CIDRASN, IPAddress, CIDR, return_unmatched=false)
     | project
         TimeGenerated,